Cherreads

 Before the tension could break further, Damon felt a familiar, swirling energy signature approaching at high speed.

-Queen Thessa raised a hand, stopping the generals.
-"No interruptions," she warned the guards without looking back.
+Queen Thessa raised a hand, stopping Damon's Tutors.
+"No interruptions," she warned without looking back.

-They walked into a field of low, glowing bushes, each petal storing shimmering droplets like captured tears.
+They walked into a field of low, glowing plants, each petal on them storing shimmering droplets like captured tears.
 Fairies darted between them in trails of iridescent light.

 Hazel hovered above three flowers, her arms crossed tight.